juftin/camply/README.md

 Taking a closer look at the URL components you can see that Glacier National Park has the Recreation Area ID #2725.

-Searching deeper into campgrounds inside of Glacier National Park you might mind a place like Fish Creek Campground at a URL like https://www.recreation.gov/camping/campgrounds/232493.
+Searching deeper into campgrounds inside of Glacier National Park you might find Fish Creek Campground at a URL like https://www.recreation.gov/camping/campgrounds/232493.
 Here, we can see that this campground has a Campground ID of #232493.